Content on this page was generated by AI and has not been manually reviewed.

 What affects ProtonVPN speed

 Speed isn’t one-size-fits-all.
-Here are the main variables you’ll want to consider:
+Here are the main variables you’ll want to consider: Is adguard vpn any good for privacy, streaming, and everyday use?
+A thorough review and comparisons with top VPNs 2026

 • Your baseline ISP speed: If your internet is 100 Mbps down, don’t expect a VPN to push 1 Gbps through. you’ll typically see some fraction of that depending on route quality and server.